arminstraube/lc-python-intro/_episodes/08-lists.md

 *   Just like strings.

 ~~~
-print('zeroth item of temperatures:', temperatures[0])
+print('first item of temperatures:', temperatures[0])
-print('fourth item of temperatures:', temperatures[4])
+print('fifth item of temperatures:', temperatures[4])
 ~~~
 {: .python}
 ~~~
-zeroth item of temperatures: 17.3
+first item of temperatures: 17.3
-fourth item of temperatures: 17.6
+fifth item of temperatures: 17.6
 ~~~
 {: .output}